 The property was purchased by Dane County for $2800 making Lake Park the very first county park.
 The dam was soon completely engineered and rebuilt.
 Six years later the park was renamed in 1941 in honor of Frank Stewart, a long time Dane County Board Chairman, and persistent supporter of western Dane County and a champion of parks.
 Stewart had noticed that while Madison had many public parks the rural areas had none.
 (The Stewarts immigrated from Scotland in 1843 and were one of the first settlers in the area, establishing a farm on what is now the EPIC campus near Verona.)

 The park was once again popular with visitors, especially residents of Mt Horeb who used the lake for swimming and boating.
-Later, with a new village swimming pool built in the late 1950s, the use of the park by locals greatly diminished.
+Later, with a new village swimming pool built to the south, bordering but outside of the park, in the late 1950s, the use of the park by locals greatly diminished.
 Still, the lake was stocked each year with trout and “trout season” brought a different population to the park for many decades.

 Slowly Stewart Lake became silted, and urban run off impacted water quality.
 A county Restoration and Watershed Plan was initiated, coupled with a 2000 Mt.
 Horeb Village Stormwater Management Plan.
 The lake was drained and about 19,000 cubic yards of sediment were dredged from the bed.
 The dam was once again improved.
 Dane County contributed $570,000 for the project.
 Sediment control basins were constructed away from the lake.

 The village of Mount Horeb added $100,000 to the project while the Mount Horeb Community Foundation provided $5,000 to restock the fish.
 Mount Horeb High School biology teacher Tom Shay and students collaborated to build the wood structures that will assist with fish spawning and continue to monitor the lake’s sediment levels and surrounding ecosystem.